mjhea0/node-getting-started/readme.md

 ## Part 2

+**We'll be creating an entirely new app for this tutorial.**

 As promised, let's add Express, which is a lightweight framework for Node.

-Express can also be used as a command line tool to set up a project structure/boilerplate for use with, well, the Express framework.
+There's also an Express command line tool used to set up a project structure/boilerplate for use with, well, the Express framework.

-**We'll be creating an entirely new app for this tutorial.**
+Yes, that's a bit confusing.
+In general, when you install modules from NPM, you use `require` to add them to your project.
+For utilities, like the Express command line tool, you do not need to require it in your project, so this should be installed globally, accessible to all projects.
+Adding to the confusion, the Express module includes both the framework and the command line utility.
+So we install once, globally to have access to both for all projects.

 Start by installing Express globally: